Category:

 Learn more about inclusive excellence in the Fulton Schools

-The Second Annual STEM Inclusion Summit, sponsored by the Research for Inclusive STEM Education (RISE) Center, is open to the broader ASU community.
-This summit provides the opportunity for people to both present and learn about current diversity, equity and inclusion research and initiatives occurring in the sciences at ASU.
-Invited talks include Ira A. Fulton…
+The Third Annual STEM Inclusion Summit, sponsored by the Research for Inclusive STEM Education Center, or RISE Center, will provide the opportunity for people to present and learn about current diversity, equity and inclusion research and initiatives occurring in the sciences at ASU.
+The summit is open to the entire ASU community.
+Register for both full and partial days.
+Visit the STEM Inclusion Summit…

 A student and her faculty mentor look at a sample in a lab.